advait-shah/US-Election-Vote-Prediction/README.md

-# US-Election-Vote-prediction_MSCI718
+# US Election Vote prediction_MSCI718 Project_University of Waterloo

- US Election Vote prediction_MSCI718 Project_University of Waterloo
+Code with explanation is prepared in R language markdown file